Nimausfi/LED_Driver/README.md

 # LED Driver

-The following design is implemented on Arty Z7-20 board.
+The following design is implemented on Arty Z7-20 FPGA board in Vivado 2019.1.

 <img src="LED_Driver.jpg" width=600>